 8.16.
-If a hazard cannot be screened out by distance, the total probability of occurrence for each one of the aircraft categories (general aviation, medium and large commercial, and military aircrafts) should be determined and compared with the screening probability level.
+If a hazard cannot be screened out by distance, the total probability of occurrence for each one of the aircraft categories (e.g. general aviation, medium and large commercial, and aircraft, military aircraftsaircraft) should be determined and compared with the screening probability level.
 Those aircraft crashes for which the probability of occurrence is less than the screening probability level can be screened out.
 Otherwise, the crashes should be subject to detailed evaluation.
-Certain crash characteristics, such as a lower impact angle and lower impact speed can be considered during that stage.
+Certain crash characteristics, such as a lower impact angle and lower impact speed, can be considered during that stage.